mlresearch/v156/_posts/2021-09-16-lerousseau21a.md

 ---
-title: "SparseConvMIL: Sparse Convolutional Context-Aware\r Multiple Instance Learning for Whole Slide Image\r Classification"
+title: 'SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification'
-abstract: "Multiple instance learning (MIL) is the preferred\r approach for whole slide image\r classification.
-However, most MIL approaches do not\r exploit the interdependencies of tiles extracted\r from a whole slide image, which could provide\r valuable cues for classification.
-This paper\r presents a novel MIL approach that exploits the\r spatial relationship of tiles for classifying whole\r slide images.
-  To do so, a sparse map is built from\r tiles embeddings, and is then classified by a\r sparse-input CNN.
-It obtained state-of-the-art\r performance over popular MIL approaches on the\r classification of cancer subtype involving 10,000\r whole slide images.
-Our results suggest that the\r proposed approach might (i) improve the\r representation learning of instances and (ii)\r exploit the context of instance embeddings to\r enhance the classification performance.
-The code of\r this work is made open-source."
+abstract: Multiple instance learning (MIL) is the preferred approach for whole slide image classification.
+However, most MIL approaches do not exploit the interdependencies of tiles extracted from a whole slide image, which could provide valuable cues for classification.
+This paper presents a novel MIL approach that exploits the spatial relationship of tiles for classifying whole slide images.
+To do so, a sparse map is built from tiles embeddings, and is then classified by a sparse-input CNN.
+It obtained state-of-the-art performance over popular MIL approaches on the classification of cancer subtype involving 10,000 whole slide images.
+Our results suggest that the proposed approach might (i) improve the representation learning of instances and (ii) exploit the context of instance embeddings to enhance the classification performance.
+The code of this work is made open-source.
 software: https://github.com/MarvinLer/SparseConvMIL
 layout: inproceedings
 series: Proceedings of Machine Learning Research